hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Their spacious bills of fare of every kind;
 >
-> They think if they could echo thro' the town
+> They think if they could echo through the town
 >
-> Their names, 'twould stamp them teachers of renown.
+> Their names, it would stamp them teachers of renown.
 >
 > Bel.
 I've often heard what there's no room to doubt,
 >